daaronr/eamt_gitbook_public/gitbook-content-overview.md

 We've done a  review of existing literature: to inform the trials we are running, and to identify important research topics.
 This includes [What is known/models of effective giving](background/models-theories-psychological-norms.md) and [Principles and theories behind potential trials](background/tools-and-trials-overview/tools-interventions-principles.md).

 ### You can find references, tech support, and other resources in the [appendix](appendix/how-this-gitbook-works/).

+## What is this 'Gitbook' meant for?

+The three key aims of this [**public gitbook**](https://effective-giving-marketing.gitbook.io/untitled/) are to:

+1. **Convey** **who we are, what have accomplished, and the scope of our work** to funders, people in the broader EA community, and people not yet involved in the project who would be interested in joining

+2. **Share tools and knowledge with** **people in the EA/global priorities community who will apply it to their work.** We are building a knowledge base.
+Content in the public gitbook can inform and support a diverse set of projects (i.e., implementing marketing campaigns, fundraising initiatives, academic research)

+3. **Seek feedback on our work**.
+This includes technical and industry feedback on implementation and academic expertise (literature reviews and frameworks to consider, methodology, and experimental design).